Witness: Linda Mangano ate, didn't work at venues

 This story was reported by Nicole Fuller, Robert E. Kessler, Bridget Murphy and Andrew Smith.
 It was written by Murphy.

-The executive chef for Harendra Singh's one-time restaurant empire testified Wednesday at the federal corruption retrial of former Nassau County Executive Edward Mangano and his wife, Linda, that he had no clue the GOP official's spouse was on the payroll.
+The executive chef for Harendra Singh's one-time restaurant empire testified Wednesday at the federal corruption retrial of former Nassau County Executive Edward Mangano and his wife, Linda, that he had no clue the GOP official's spouse had been on the payroll.

-But he frequently saw the couple eating at the flagship property and at company food tastings.

 "I never saw Mrs. Mangano working in the offices or anywhere," said prosecution witness Dave Salony, who worked for Singh from 1997 until 2014.

-But the chef said Linda Mangano was far from absent from Singh's restaurant scene, with her and her husband often sharing meals with Singh and his wife, Ruby, at the Singh Hospitality Group's leading restaurant, HR Singletons in Bethpage.
+But the chef said he frequently had seen the Manganos eating at the Singh Hospitality Group's flagship property, HR Singletons in Bethpage, with Singh and his wife, Ruby.

-When Singh opened new restaurants, the couple also attended, as guests of the owner, the food tasting events that were designed to test recipes and gather feedback, according to Salony.
+When Singh opened new restaurants, the couple also attended food tastings that were designed to test recipes and gather feedback, according to Salony.

-"She usually sat with Mr. Singh and Ruby," he told Assistant U.S. Attorney Christopher Caffarone in U.S. District Court in Central Islip of Linda Mangano.
+"She usually sat with Mr. Singh and Ruby," he told Assistant U.S. Attorney Christopher Caffarone in U.S. District Court in Central Islip of Linda Mangano's presence at those events.

 "Eating free food?"
 Caffarone asked.